SINE CABOLOAN

 A neophyte migrant Filipino worker from the Pangasinan province in the northern Philippines arrives at a bustling city in the Middle East searching for his missing wife who first came to the Arab country three years ago.
 While searching for his wife at the temporary homes, workplaces, and watering holes of fellow Filipino expatriates, he meets eight Filipino migrant workers who share their story of living and survival in a foreign land.
 Along the journey he meets another lonely foreign worker, a beautiful Malaysian woman whom he has an affair.

-Combining fiction and documentary specifically interviews of eight Filipino migrant workers along with voice-over narration of various texts translated in the Pangasinan language – selected passages from the Holy Bible, selected poetry about exile, and selected lines from classical noh plays, the film creates an intimate portrait of the Filipino diaspora in the Middle East.
+Combining fiction and documentary specifically interviews of eight Filipino migrant workers along with voice-over narration of various texts translated in the Pangasinan language – selected passages from the Holy Bible, selected poetry about exile, and selected lines from classical noh plays, the film creates a portrait of the Filipino diaspora in the Middle East.
 The film’s title “Lawas Kan Pinabli” is based from a popular folk love song in the Pangasinan province with the same title.

 Upcoming Screenings:

 *February 4, 2012 at the Cinema Is Incomplete.
-117-C Anonas Ext.,Sikatuna Village, Quezon City, Philippines.
+117-C Anonas Ext.,Sikatuna Village, Quezon City,Philippines.

 *February 11, 2012 Saturday 10AM at the National Commission for Culture and the Arts’ BACOLLYWOOD: CINEMAREHIYON 4.
 Robinsons Bacolod MovieWorld Cinema 6, Bacolod City, Negros Occidental, Philippines.
 Free Admission.